Solomon B Taiwo

 Solomon B Taiwo (born 10 November 1990), known professionally as Adam Treasure, is an English actor best known for playing Olaudah Equiano in the Canadian series Enslaved.
 In 2016, he received The Beffta Rising Star Recognition Award.

 He joined the cast of the horror film Camp Pleasant Lake in 2022.

 Early life

 Taiwo was raised in East London and attended Langdon Park School.
 He had previously worked in sales before beginning his acting career.

 Personal life

 In 2019, Taiwo opened up on the Max Foster podcast, revealing that at age 19, he had experienced homelessness.

+Career

+Taiwo achieved a career breakthrough in 2020 when he portrayed the 18th-century abolitionist and author Olaudah Equiano in the BBC and Canadian television series Enslaved, hosted by Samuel L. Jackson.
+Following this role, he transitioned into feature-length films, appearing as Jamal Davis in the horror film Camp Pleasant Lake (2024).